Voltaire01-W/eCommerce_Food/README.md

-# eCommerce_Food
-React application for eCommerce, any type of food.
-First iteration uses pizza and desserts.
+React Application for eCommerce, the current iteration is a site selling Pizza and Desserts.